JayBizzle/colour-term/README.md

 Extras
 ======
-To make things easier and to make the command globally available, follow these steps (your paths may differ, this is for OS X):
+To make things easier and to make the command globally available, follow these steps:
 * Run `sudo cp cssh.sh /usr/local/bin`
 * Enter your password